Role

 Instagram Events: Connecting communities through local experiences

-I designed Instagram Events, an intuitive feature within Instagram, to empower residents in rural areas to discover upcoming gigs, explore local events, and browse nearby venues with ease.
+I designed Instagram Events, an intuitive feature within Instagram, to empower residents in rural areas to discover upcoming gigs, explore local events, and browse nearby venues easily.

-Initially planned as a standalone app, research showed integrating event discovery into Instagram would create a seamless, accessible experience, leveraging its engaged user base for social-driven events.
+Initially planned as a standalone app, research showed that integrating event discovery into Instagram would create a seamless, accessible experience, leveraging its engaged user base for social-driven events, especially as it is used by 86% of 16-24-year-olds.

 The problem